Female Hormone Test (Complete Profile) is for accurately assessing the following six essential hormones:

 Low FSH values may indicate that:

-- a woman isn’t producing eggs
+- A woman isn't producing eggs

-- a man isn’t producing sperm
+- A man isn't producing sperm

 Luteinizing hormone (LH), a glycoprotein hormone produced by the anterior pituitary, is essential for reproduction in both men and women.

-In women, controlled by a negative feedback loop involving several ovarian hormones, gonadotropin-releasing hormone (GnRH) is secreted in pulses from the hypothalamus, which stimulates LH production from the pituitary gland.
+In women, controlled by a negative feedback loop involving several ovarian hormones, gonadotropin-releasing hormone (GnRH) is secreted in pulses from the hypothalamus, stimulating LH production from the pituitary gland.
 In a normal menstrual cycle, a surge of LH production lasting around 48 hours occurs at the end of the follicular phase.
 This sudden burst of LH causes luteinization of the ovarian follicles and triggers ovulation.